larrybotha/everything/resources/books/The modern art and science of mobility.md

 	- alternate between moving the body, and moving the massage tool
 		- For increased fascial movement, the body should move on the tool
 		- For areas of tension, the tool should move on (over) the body
+- massage everywhere, even the least likely areas.
+The more you massage the areas that you never touch, the more you increase your chances of finding areas that are experiencing muscle memory.
+Common areas:
+	- The bottom of the feet (the arch of the foot, the ball of the foot, and the heel)
+	- The front of the shins
+	- The back of the knees
+	- Under the armpits
+	- The inner part of the quadriceps
+	- The hip rotators
+	- The top of the hips
+	- The upper neck muscles, just under the head
+- passive stretching reduces muscle responsiveness, whereas self-massage promotes it
+- the effects of self-massage only appear for 10 minutes - do it just before engaging in the exercise it will benefit
+- massaging the opposite limb has a benefit on the other
+- self-massage warm-up recommendations:
+	- arch of foot: 1 to 2 times, 60s per foot
+	- everywhere else: 2 to 3 times, 30s per muscle
+- the more one performs self-massage during warmups, the quicker the benefits during workouts will be seen
+- massaging the arch of the foot has a number of outsized benefits:
+	- relieves tension in the foot
+	- optimises support
+	- wakes up nervous system
+	- improves flexibility in posterior chain, especially hamstrings amnd spine
+- everyone should always have a massage ball for their feet

+### ch 1.4

+- pain is not inevitable
+- 4 rules to restore functional mechanics of movement and posture:
+	- fix your posture
+	- move things that don't want to move but should
+	- mobilise areas of localised pain
+	- work areas above and below where you experience pain, whether painful or not
+- self-massage is only one aspect of healing - moving, and regaining range and motor control are also critical

+#### lumbar pain scan

+- sphinx
+- Woolsey test
+	- lie on stomach
+	- cross arms under chin
+	- attempt to flex heel towards buttock
+	- should be able to bend knee past 120 degrees
+- ball between ribs and pelvis
+	- lie on back
+	- bend legs 90 degrees
+	- move ball between fleshy part of lumbar and floor, looking for painful spots